kbss-cvut/19msmt-distribution/annotator/README.md

 # Annotator

 Annotator is ontology enhanced tool for annotating text.
-It uses Brat - [Brat Rapid Annotation Tool](https://brat.nlplab.org/) is an online environment for collaborative text annotation.
+It is extension of [Brat Rapid Annotation Tool](https://brat.nlplab.org/) (Brat) -- an online environment for collaborative text annotation.

 ## Installation Requirements